syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 #### Collection

 The collection data sources such as List, IEnumerable, and so on are supported.
-This can be bound using the **GetData** controller method.
-Also, in the Pivot Table sample, set the [`type`](https://ej2.syncfusion.com/documentation/api/pivotview/fieldOptionsModel/#type) property under [`dataSourceSettings`](https://ej2.syncfusion.com/documentation/api/pivotview/dataSourceSettings/) to **JSON**, which is also the default enumeration value.
+This can be bound using the **GetData** method of the **PivotController.cs**.

 In the server-side application **(PivotController)**, a collection type data source is framed in the **DataSource.cs** file as shown in the following.